 Table of Contents

-Why even consider Shopify or WordPress for your next eCommerce Solution?
+Why even consider Shopify and WordPress for your next eCommerce Solution?

 Should we even be comparing Shopify and WordPress?